This tutorial is about the very important Actions Class in Selenium.

 It is only used to represent the single user interaction to perform the series of action items build by Actions class.

 What is the difference between Actions Class and Action Class in Selenium?

-With the above explanations of Actions Class & Action Class, we can now conclude that Actions is a class which is based on builder design pattern.
+With the above explanations of Actions Class & Action Class, we can now conclude that Actions is a class that is based on a builder design pattern.
 This is a user-facing API for emulating complex user gestures.